What Is Optic Nerve Regeneration?

 Evidence from the Literature

-- Striatech OptoDrum was used to track functional visual recovery longitudinally post-ONC in a chemogenetic activity-dependent regeneration paradigm.
+- Striatech OptoDrum was used to track functional visual recovery longitudinally after distal optic-tract injury in a chemogenetic activity-dependent regeneration paradigm.
 OptoDrum detected partial but statistically significant recovery of optomotor acuity in treated animals, directly answering the translational question of whether anatomically traced axon regrowth restores measurable visual function.

-- OptoDrum confirmed that structural improvements in axon integrity following ZnT3 deletion corresponded to preserved or partially recovered functional visual acuity after optic nerve crush, linking molecular zinc-homeostasis intervention to circuit-level visual outcome.
+- OptoDrum showed that ZnT3 deletion-associated improvements in RGC survival and axonal regeneration after optic nerve crush were accompanied by improved visual function, linking molecular zinc-homeostasis intervention to circuit-level visual outcome.

 02Does Inhibiting Nogo-A or Other Axon Growth Suppressors Rescue Optomotor Visual Function After Optic Nerve Injury?Audience A - Vision-focusedAudience B - CNS/Systemic